MondayTheAnalyst/Netflix--data-Project/README.md

 ## 📌 Project Overview

-This project analyzes Netflix’s global content library to uncover patterns in content type, release timelines, regional production trends, and audience targeting.
-It showcases practical data wrangling, normalization, and storytelling through:
+This project explores Netflix’s global content library to uncover trends in content types, release timelines, maturity ratings, regional availability, and genre diversity.
+It showcases the end-to-end workflow of a data analyst — from cleaning and modeling to insight delivery — using:

-- **Excel** for data cleaning and structuring
+- **Excel** for initial data structuring
-- **SQL (MS SQL Server)** for transformation and modeling
+- **SQL (MS SQL Server)** for normalization and transformation
-- **Power BI** for interactive dashboard creation
+- **Power BI** for interactive visual storytelling

-> 📁 Explore the repository structure and insights from raw ingestion to polished visualization.

 ---